‘The Batman’ Director Matt Reeves Shares ‘Chinatown’ Connection And Start Of Filming Update

 — Matt Reeves (@mattreevesLA) March 15, 2019

-The biggest takeaway, however, from Reeves impromptu Twitter interactions, is his reported inspiration for the tone and approach of The Batman.
-When asked casually by a fan whether the noir approach to Batman that he described earlier as reported by Syfy, will be directly based on Chinatown.
-To this Reeves replied that he had watched the film numerous times prior to writing– presumably The Batman script.
+The biggest takeaway, however, from Reeves’ impromptu Twitter interactions is his reported inspiration for the tone and approach for The Batman.
+Reeves was casually asked by a fan whether the noir approach to Batman that he described earlier, as reported by Syfy, will be directly based on Chinatown.
+To this Reeves replied that he had watched the film numerous times prior to writing — presumably speaking of The Batman script.

 I watched it at WB before writing… (For the one millionth time; what a great movie.) https://t.co/CxYMAYy53O